Gunnar50/receipe-app/README.md

 ## 📝 Testing

 Jest is used for testing.
-Before running any tests make sure you clone and install all the depencies as spcified above.
+Before running any tests make sure you clone and install all the dependencies as specified above.

 Navigate to the project root directory and run: